Follow Us on social media

 QPR (Question, Persuade, Refer)

 This is a suicide prevention training where the participant learns to recognize warning signs of a suicide crisis and how to Question, Persuade, and Refer someone to help appropriately.
 Youth MOVE PA provides this training to professionals and youth as an emergency mental health intervention for suicide.
-Certificate is provided.
+The training is eligible for Act 48 credits, and certificates will be provided

 Learning Objectives: